nidhirana24/Geofence-event-processing-project/README.md

 Vehicles push location events directly to /location.
 Each event is validated, logged, and processed instantly.

+✔Overlapping Zone Resolution-
+ Zones have a priority field to correctly determine the vehicle's zone status when multiple geofences overlap at the same location.

 ✔ Geofence enter/exit detection-
 The service defines simple polygon-based zones.
 Using point-in-polygon logic, we determine whether a new coordinate crosses a boundary relative to previous state.